vantage-sh/terraform-aws-vantage-integration/README.md

 ## Usage

-The base module configures an AWS Account integration on Vantage using the [aws_provider submodule](modules/aws_provider).
-The submodule itself can be used if additional configuration is required.
+This module configures an AWS Account integration on Vantage.
 By default, it does not configure a CUR integration.
 If the account is your root AWS account and you want to configure a CUR integration, use the `cur_bucket_name` variable to provision that.
 The bucket name is used for a private S3 bucket and must be globally unique.

 The below example assumes you'll use the [assume_role](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#assuming-an-iam-role) feature of the AWS provider to access the desired AWS account.